freeCodeCamp/freeCodeCamp/guide/english/javascript/es6/template-literals/index.md

 ## Template Literals

 ## Introduction:
-When we want to use variable to make a string, it becomes very painful as we have to use + sign to concatenate and keep track of quotes.
+When we want to use one or more variables to make a string, it becomes very painful as we have to use the + sign to concatenate and keep track of quotes.

-Now with ES6,We can make  string using backticks and using placeholders which are indicated with dollar sign and curly braces, like ${expression } .
+Now with ES6, we can make a string using backticks and using placeholders which are indicated with dollar sign and curly braces, like ${expression}.
 ```javascript
 const name='John';
 const city='London';